Spay/Neuter Incentive Program (SNIP)

 LOW-COST SPAY/ NEUTER SERVICES

-- Services provided by appointment only at Lollypop Farm’s Klingenstein Veterinary Clinic.
+- Services are provided by appointment only at Lollypop Farm’s Klingenstein Veterinary Clinic in Fairport, NY.

 - No follow-up appointments are needed.

 - Post-op care instructions are provided at discharge.

 SNIP pricing has been updated effective 9/30/22.
 Applications received prior to 9/30/22 will be offered service at prior pricing.

 - Spay or Neuter surgery with anesthesia and pain medicine.

 - Rabies and Distemper Vaccinations.

 If your pet is current on these vaccines, you may submit proof of vaccination up to two days prior to your surgery date to receive a discount of up to $10 ($5 per required vaccine).
 Proof submitted less than two days before your surgery date will not be eligible for a discount; you will be charged the full cost of services.